craigtaub/craigtaub.dev/src/markdown-pages/nodejs-vs-golang-aws-costing.md

 ### Introducing CompanyX

 They have a website, native mobile apps and TV app, all powered by an API run entirely on AWS.
+The surve to tens of thousands of users which produces millions of requests.
 A summary of the tech stack includes

 - Fargate (via ECS and EKS) - for the API